6.10 Reproduction of Copyrighted Materials

 A. Guidelines for Photocopying Print Materials for Educational Purposes

 Copyrighted print materials may not be photocopied without the prior permission of the copyright owner unless the circumstances satisfy the requirements for fair use.
-The guidelines set forth below are to be used to determine whether or not the prior permission of the copyright owner shall be sought.
+The following set forth guidelines are to be used to determine whether or not the prior permission of the copyright owner shall be sought.
 If the proposed photocopying is not permitted under the guidelines, the permission of the copyright owner shall be sought.
 After permission has been sought, copying may be undertaken only if permission has been granted and in accordance with the terms of the permission, except as provided in Section III.
-F. of these regulations.
+F (Guidelines for Seeking Legal Review) of these regulations.

 1. Single Copying for Instructors